Koda-Health/reverse-code-review/README.md

 - There are no specific "right answers" that we're looking for here
 - These are just incomplete snippets/code samples, they will not run locally.
 You'll have to use a bit of imagination that they're part of a larger project
 - We don't expect you to find all of the issues or do a perfect code review in 30 minutes.
 This is just a chance for us to have a (hopefully) low-stress 1-on-1 conversation where we can talk shop and get a sense of how it would be working together.
 - Only select one of the folders (graphql, node or react).
-We don't expect you to review all three.
+We don't expect you to review all three folders.

 ## Providing Your Code Review